qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 ![Minivan illustration Overview layers](http://socialism.nl/misc/minivan/minivan-all-layers-clear-visualization_1500_va.jpg)

-A layout defined in `./bases_…` can have the common layers re-defined from what is detailed in _this_ file that you read now.
+A layout defined in `./base_…` can have the common layers re-defined from what is detailed in _this_ file that you read now.
 The re-defined layer will be the same one for both the ‛default’ and ‛alternate’ layouts in the dual layout system.

-Example: if a layout defined in ./bases….c/md redefines the `_ACC` layer there to have Russian letters, you will reach that same Russian letter layer from either of the two BASE layers in the dual layout (one is for instance Qwerty, the other Dvorak).
+Example: if a layout defined in ./base….c/md redefines the `_ACC` layer there to have French accented letters in better places for French, you will reach that same French adapted `_ACC` layer from either of the two BASE layers in the dual layout (one is for instance Qwerty, the other Dvorak).

 Led colors for layers